cc-archive/vocabulary-legacy/src/patterns/Quote/Quote.md

 ```

 As is the case with all of Vocabulary, definitions can be colored using any
 color from the set provided by CC Vocabulary.
 Black looks so plain!

-Also you
-may use one of the three shades, namely `light`, `dark` and `darker`, to
+Also you may use one of the four shades, namely `lighter`, `light`, `dark` and `darker`,
-accentuate the color.
+to accentuate the color.

 ```jsx
 import { library } from '@fortawesome/fontawesome-svg-core'